acartine/nifty/README.md

 make run-ui-dev
 ```

+This will launch the development web app at http://localhost:3000.
 Then you can change code, save it, and immediately play with it.

 When you are finished, run